-Facilities applying for subsurface discharges under the SPDES General Permit also need approval from the appropriate city health department, county health department, or district office of the New York State Department of Health before a treatment system can be built.
+Facilities applying for subsurface discharges under the SPDES General Permit may also need approval from the appropriate city health department, county health department, or district office of the New York State Department of Health before a treatment system can be built.
 Other NYSDEC permits or approvals from other agencies may also be required.
 Engineering plans submitted with a SPDES General Permit application must be certified by a professional engineer licensed in New York State.

-The SPDES General Permit is not applicable for facilities located in Kings, Nassau, Suffolk or Queens Counties that were not previously issued under GP 95-01, nor in the following environmentally sensitive areas:
+The SPDES General Permit is not applicable for facilities located in the following environmentally sensitive areas: